IBM/alexa-skill-watson-assistant/README.md

 }
 ```

-> Note: If you are using older services, you may need CONVERSATION_USERNAME and CONVERSATION_PASSWORD instead of CONVERSATION_IAM_APIKEY and CONVERSATION_IAM_URL.
+> Note: If you are using older services, you may need ASSISTANT_USERNAME and ASSISTANT_PASSWORD instead of ASSISTANT_IAM_APIKEY and ASSISTANT_IAM_URL.

 #### Finding the credentials